tingvarsson/linker/README.md

 ### Improvements
 - [ ] Double printouts of short/long version arguments in helper (as well as double handling in the code)
 - [ ] Integrate debug control into the logger instead of having to have ugly if statements directly in the code
-- [ ] Wrap up or simplify response handling (2 cases atm)
+- [x] Wrap up or simplify response handling (2 cases atm)
-- [ ] What is the correct FileMode to use when making directories instead of 0777?
+- [ ] What is the correct FileMode to use when making directories instead of 0755?
+- [x] Fix so that a single file can be given as source instead of a directory
+- [ ] Fix so that the prompter accepts an empty string (just newline)